Welcome Tour to Madrid in Eco Tuk Tuk Private

 • Minimum weight required: 9 kg

-• In winter the tuk-tuks have protective layers against rain and wind, and have blankets to keep them warm
+• In winter tuk-tuks have protective layers against rain and wind, and have blankets to avoid getting cold

 Supplied by Eco Tuk Tuk - Spain